Brand centric vs. results oriented.

 Compassionate Eye Foundation

-Started six years ago by Robet Kent, a professional photographer and colleague, CEF has become a conduit for the creative community to give something back.
-Focused on a hand up not a hand out, we work to raise money and fund select projects internationally that are focused on our goal of improving education, health and sustainability in developing nations.
+Started in 2005 by Robet Kent, a professional photographer and colleague, CEF is a conduit for the creative community to give something back.
+Focused on a hand up not a hand out, it works to raise money and fund select projects internationally that are focused on the goal of improving education, health and sustainability in developing nations.

-As Communications Chair, I’ve had the opportunity to work with a talented team of social media, public relations and graphic design volunteers.
-Helping to set the creative direction and strategic communication goals of the overall foundation has been very rewarding and motivating.
+Serving as Communications Chair for several years, I had the opportunity to work with many talented and compassionate people.
+Helping to set the creative direction and strategic communication goals of the overall foundation was a very rewarding and motivating experience.